Like many Santa Fe couples, John Haupert and Bryan Brooks divide their time between the Land of Enchantment and busy lives in another community.

 We both have older sisters and we’re also having family visit when we’re here.
 My sister Brenda is gay and has been with her partner Judy for about 35 years.

 I had the chance to marry them at our hacienda!
 And now they’ve relocated here full time from the Dallas/Ft.
 Worth area.
-They love it as much as we do and its wonderful to know they’ll be here when John and I move here full-time.
+They love it as much as we do and it’s wonderful to know they’ll be here when John and I move here full-time.

 Thinking about purchasing a vacation home or relocating to Santa Fe?
 Reach out to Barker Realty Broker Mark Banham to learn more about real estate opportunities in the Santa Fe Area as well as the cultural and social opportunities available in this unique, welcoming community.